Are you looking for abandoned cart recovery strategies for your eCommerce business?

 Think about it like this:

 The world of commerce is changing fast.
 In the real world, you no longer need to carry cash.
-Some stores will even let you pay for your purchase using only your smartphone.
+Some stores even let you pay for your purchase using only your smartphone.

-So, it makes sense that your customers expect you to accommodate their preferred payment method.
+It makes sense that your customers expect you to accommodate their preferred payment method.

 Using a plugin like WPForms, you can accept credit card payments, Stripe, PayPal, and more.